- Aleine Ridge

 Contact 07968 026608 9am-6pm, or email@example.com

-Diplomas in Integrative Psychosynthesis Psychotherapy (2015) and Integrative Psychosynthesis Counselling (2005) from Re.Vision Centre for Integrative Psychosynthesis.
-Certificate in Couples Counselling from Re.Vision (2011).
-I am a member of BACP.
-I am a co-director at Spiral.
+Diplomas in Integrative Psychotherapy with a Soulful Perspective (2015), Integrative Counselling with a Soulful Perspective (2005) and Supervision with Soul (2016) from Re.Vision Training in Counselling and Psychotherapy.
+Certificate in Couples in Search of Soul (2011) from Re.Vision and in Wild Therapy.
+I am an accredited member of UKCP.
 In addition to therapy for individuals, and for couples and those in other relationships, I offer supervision to therapists.
+I am a co-director at Spiral and a tutor, trainer and clinical supervisor at Re.Vision.

 My approach is to enable you to talk about whatever feels important to you at each session.
 I can see you for a shorter period of weeks or months or we can meet for longer-term work which will give space for more depth.
 I use a variety of approaches depending on what works best for you as an individual or couple.
 We may work with images and creativity to support the sessions and this can bring a richness to the process.
 For some it is most important simply to have a space to talk, be listened to, explore thoughts and feelings about how life is, and to find a way forward.